ComPWA/PWA-pages/adr/0000-write-overview-of-pwa-theory.md

 ## Context and Problem Statement

-Existing literature on Partial Wave Analysis (PWA) is often dry and hard to get into.
+Existing literature on Partial Wave Analysis (PWA) theory is often dry and hard to get into, while the theory cannot be ignored when doing PWA research.
 This is a problem for a specialized and narrow field that is limited on manpower.
 In addition, while much of PWA research itself relies heavily on specific analysis frameworks, PWA publications hardly ever expand on the use or development of those frameworks.

 ## Considered Options